aulrichsen/SRONN/README.md

 Achieves this by taking all input channels and raising them to all the powers up to the specified q_order (the approximation order) and applying regular convolution to all the original and raised channels.
 Note, there is no bias in the convolution and a seperate bias layer is applied after the convolution as this is how the MacLaurin approximation is performed.

-## Potential Ideas for Performance improvements ##

-* 1) Use lower learning rates for filters on the higher order componenets.
-    * E.g y^1 weights lr=0.01, y^2 weights lr=0.001, y^3 weights lr=0.0001 ...
-    * This may help with training as higher order components may cause instability.

-* 2) Replace Tanh bounding layer with something like L2 norm or Batch Norm